Planck 2018 results. IV. Diffuse component separation: CMB maps

 This function thus measures the fractional difference of the observed power spectrum from the mean of the simulations, plotted as a percentage in Fig.~\ref{fig:simspec}.
 This function is evaluated both for temperature and polarization ($TT$, $EE$, and $BB$), as well as for full-mission, HMHD, and OEHD data splits.
 For clarity, each function has been binned with $\Delta\ell=25$ after computing the above single-$\ell$ quantity.

 For full-mission temperature data, we find that the CMB-plus-noise simulations agree well with the data in terms of angular power up to $\ell\lesssim 750$.
 At higher multipoles, we see a slow increase in power up to $\ell\approx2000$, corresponding to a positive contribution from point sources not included in the simulations.
-The level of point-source residuals is highest in \commander, which does not apply any inpainting of sources during pre-processing, and lowest in \smica.
+The level of point-source residuals is highest in \commander\ and lowest in \smica.
 At high multipoles, $\ell \gtrsim 2000$, the spectra turn over.
 As described in \citet{planck2016-l03}, the power in the HFI simulations for the 100--217\,GHz channels underestimates the true noise in the real data by a few percent (with variations depending both on angular scale and frequency), and this translates into a negative bias at high multipoles in the cleaned CMB maps presented in this paper.

 Similar features are seen even more clearly in the polarization $EE$ and $BB$ full-mission spectra, for which the signal-to-noise ratio is lower.
 In these cases, the simulations agree well with the data up to $\ell\lesssim200$, after which a negative bias of a few percent is observed in the range $200 \lesssim \ell \lesssim 500$.
 Then, in the range $500\lesssim\ell\lesssim1500$ the agreement is good, before we see the same negative high-$\ell$ bias as in the temperature case.
 The same trends are even more prominent in the HMHD and OEHD spectra, which by construction are entirely noise-dominated.